-Delinquency under Income-Based Repayment (IBR)
+11.21.I Delinquency under Income-Based Repayment (IBR)

-If the lender received the borrower's income information more than 10 days after the specified annual deadline and the borrower's monthly payment amount is recalculated to the permanent-standard amount, the lender may grant an administrative forbearance with respect to payments that are overdue or would be due at the time the new calculated income-based monthly payment amount is determined only if the new income-based monthly payment amount is zero or is less than the borrower's previously calculated income-based monthly payment amount.
-The lender may not capitalize interest that accrues during the portion of this administrative forbearance period that covers payments due after the end of the prior annual payment period.
-(See Subsection 10.8.D for information on income-based repayment plans.)
+If the lender received the borrower's income information more than 10 days after the specified annual deadline and the borrower's monthly payment amount is recalculated, the lender may grant an administrative forbearance with respect to payments that are overdue or would be due at the time the new calculated monthly payment amount is determined.
+If the new monthly payment amount is zero or is less than the borrower's previously calculated monthly payment amount, interest that accrues during the portion of this forbearance period that covers payments that are overdue after the end of the prior annual payment period is not capitalized.
+(See Subsection 10.8.D for information on income-based repayment plans.) [§682.211(f)(16); §682.215(e)(9)]

-[§682.211(f)(16); §682.215(e)(9); §685.221(e)(9)]

-11.21.111.21.J

-Documentation Collection and Processing
+11.21.I 11.21.J Documentation Collection and Processing

-11.21.J 11.21.K

-Forgiveness under Income-Based Repayment (IBR)
+11.21.J 11.21.K Forgiveness under Income-Based Repayment (IBR)

-11.21.K 11.21.L

-Late Notification of Out-of-School Dates
+11.21.K 11.21.L Late Notification of Out-of-School Dates